The Rock Album | January 2025

 In 1968, while scanning radio stations, Marino came across a station that played an album by Leon Russell and Marc Benno called Look Inside The Asylum Choir.
 He saved the money he earned shining shoes and purchased the album at a record store on Passyunk Ave., a few blocks from his home.
 Shortly after, he began taking piano lessons, and the rest is history.

-The following are the new compositions recorded for this project.
+The following are the new compositions recorded for The Rock Album.
 Marino hopes listeners enjoy the music as much as he enjoyed writing and recording these songs: